jyturley/cooking/drinks/README.md

 4. Let it infuse for approximately 1 month.
 5. Strain away all solid ingredients and store in a smaller container.
 6. Enjoy.
 7. (Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
-The nocino will become noticeably smoother and complex.7.
-(Optional) Store the container for as long as you want in a dark place at room temperature.
 The nocino will become noticeably smoother and complex.